sid10t/parse_website/README.md

 # parse_website

 Record crawling of some websites, samples for machine learning.

+# catalog

+## windows10download